Alice Guy-Blaché: Legacy

-In the late 1940s, Alice Guy-Blaché wrote an autobiography; it was published, in French, in 1976 and was translated into English a decade later with the help of her daughter Simone, daughter-in-law Roberta Blaché, and the film writer Anthony Slide.
-Guy-Blaché was tremendously concerned with her unexplained absence from the historical record of the film industry.
-She constantly communicated with colleagues and film historians, correcting previously made and supposedly factual statements about her life.
-She crafted lengthy lists of her films as she remembered them, with the hope of being able to assume creative ownership and get legitimate credit for them.
+In the late 1940s, Alice Guy-Blaché wrote an autobiography.
+It was published, in French, in 1976 and was translated into English a decade later with the help of her daughter Simone, daughter-in-law Roberta Blaché, and the film writer Anthony Slide.
+Guy-Blaché was concerned with her unexplained absence from the historical record of the film industry.
+She regularly communicated with colleagues and film historians, correcting previously made and supposedly factual statements about her life.
+She crafted lengthy lists of her films as she remembered them, with the hope of being able to assume creative ownership and receive legitimate credit for them.

-She was the subject of a National Film Board of Canada documentary The Lost Garden: The Life and Cinema of Alice Guy-Blaché by director Marquise Lepage, which received Quebec's Gémeaux Award for Best Documentary.
+Guy-Blaché was the subject of a National Film Board of Canada documentary The Lost Garden: The Life and Cinema of Alice Guy-Blaché by director Marquise Lepage, which received Quebec's Gémeaux Award for Best Documentary.
 In 2002, film scholar Alison McMahan published Alice Guy Blaché: Lost Visionary of the Cinema.
 Guy-Blaché is considered by some to have been the first female filmmaker, and from 1896 to 1920, she directed over 1,000 films, some 150 of which survive, and 22 of which are feature-length.
-She was one of the early women, along with Lois Weber, to manage and own her own studio: The Solax Company.
+She was one of the first women, along with Lois Weber, to manage and own her own studio: The Solax Company.
 Few of her films survive in an easily viewable format.
 In December 2018, Kino Lorber released a six-disc box, Pioneers: First Women Filmmakers, in cooperation with the Library of Congress, the British Film Institute, and others.
 The first disc of the set is devoted to the films of Alice Guy-Blaché.
 It includes Matrimony's Speed Limit (1913), which was selected for preservation in the National Film Registry of the Library of Congress in 2003.
 The 2018 documentary film Be Natural: The Untold Story of Alice Guy-Blaché, directed by Pamela B. Green and narrated by Jodie Foster, which opened at the Cannes Film Festival (Cannes Classics), deals with Guy-Blaché's life, career, and legacy.

-Because of Be Natural: The Untold Story of Alice Guy-Blaché, many of Guy-Blaché's films were restored and preserved, and a pillar in her name will be featured at the Academy Museum of Motion Pictures.
+Because of Be Natural: The Untold Story of Alice Guy-Blaché, many of Guy-Blaché's films were restored and preserved, and a pillar in her name is featured at the Academy Museum of Motion Pictures.

 In September 2019, Guy-Blaché was included in The New York Times series "Overlooked No More".

 As reported by Deadline in 2021, Pamela B. Green is developing a feature biopic about Alice Guy-Blaché.

 Guy-Blaché was an early influence on both Alfred Hitchcock and Sergei Eisenstein.
 Hitchcock remarked, "I'd be over the moon with the Frenchman George Méliès.
 I was thrilled by the movies of D.W.
 Griffith and the early French director Alice Guy."

 In his Memoirs, Eisenstein described an unnamed film he had seen as a child that continued to be very important to him.
 This film was identified as Alice Guy-Blaché's The Consequences of Feminism (1906) during the making of the documentary Be Natural: The Untold Story of Alice Guy-Blaché.